90 second intro video

 👋Howdy.
 I’m Cam.

 This site has writing and other projects.
-My work site is slightly more serious.
+My work site is more serious.

-Actionworks: Education company that builds entrepreneurship and leadership programs for the U.S. Department of State, Intel, the University of Texas, and dozens more.
+Actionworks: Education company that builds entrepreneurship and innovation programs for the U.S. Department of State, Intel, the University of Texas, and dozens more.

-Minimum Viable Video: Cohort-based course that teaches entrepreneurs and knowledge workers how to make videos to get customers and create opportunities.
+Minimum Viable Video: Cohort-based course teaching how to make videos to get customers, connections, and capital.

 (Previously) 3 Day Startup: 10-year CEO journey scaling an entrepreneurship bootcamp to 50 countries.